 atlanTTic is located in the area of Vigo.
 To better understand what the area can bring, two dimensions are worth considering: the dimension of the ecosystem related to professional development with the research and technological environment, and on the other hand the human dimension represented by the social and natural aspect.
 The two dimensions make up a life experience that deserves to be known.

 atlanTTic develops its research work at the University of Vigo (UVigo), which has telecommunications as one of its main focus on science and technology transfer to the industry.

-The research groups comprising the centre play a very important role in the 24 million euros that the University of Vigo managed to obtain for R&D activities during 2012, representing over 20% of the total expenditure of Galicia in this area.
+The research groups of the centre play a very important role in the 24 million euros that the University of Vigo raised for R&D activities, representing over 20% of the total expenditure of Galicia (2012) in this area.
 During that year UVigo created 618 R&D jobs, and 31 entrepreneurial initiatives, together with 144 technology transfer activities (almost 30% more than in 2011).

-Research at the University of Vigo means to do so within the framework of a campus of scientific excellence, the Campus of Excellence do Mar, in which atlanTTic actively participates with its advances in networks of environmental sensors, artificial vision, remote sensing or maritime communications , To give some examples.
+Research at the University of Vigo means to do so within the framework of a campus of scientific excellence, the Campus of Excellence do Mar, in which atlanTTic actively participates with its advances in networks of environmental sensors, artificial vision, remote sensing or maritime communications and so on.

-Within its scope of knowledge, atlanTTic benefits from its direct link to the School of Engineering of Telecommunication of the Uvigo, third in trajectory in Spain, and the Technological Center of Telecomunications of Galicia – Gradiant, specialized in transfer of technology to the company.
+Within its scope of knowledge, atlanTTic benefits from its direct link to the School of Engineering of Telecommunication of the Uvigo, third in trajectory in Spain, and the Technological Center of Telecomunications of Galicia – Gradiant, specialized in technology transfer to the company.

 The technological environment

 Galicia has made a major leap in science and technology in recent years, with a significant increase in its capacities thanks to increasingly better trained human resources and infrastructures in continuous optimisation.